 Ocean Victory wiki

 Ocean Victory is the first Infinity-Class (ULSTEIN-designed) vessel chartered by Albatros Expeditions - followed by Ocean Albatros (chartered for Antarctic season 2022-2023).
-The ship-chartering agreement includes a deal with the Miami-based company CMI Leisure Management.
-Ship management services include staffing, hotel services, housekeeping, onboard food and beverages, purchasing supplies, logistics.
+The ship-chartering agreement includes a deal with the Miami-based CMI Leisure Management.
+Company's ship management services include staffing, hotel services, housekeeping, onboard food and beverages, purchasing supplies, logistics.
 CMI Leisure is among world's leading companies providing small-ship management services.

 On March 16, 2017, SunStone Ships Inc signed the shipbuilding agreement with the Hong Kong-based company "China Merchants Industry Holdings" (abbrev CMIH) for construction of 4 expedition vessels.
 SunStone is the world's largest (by tonnage) shipowner chartering exclusively expedition vessels to cruise travel companies.
 Since there is an option for an additional 6 sisterships, by this "ULSTEIN CX103" project could be built up to 10 units.
 The USD 260 million shipbuilding order for the 4 boats was signed in June 2017.

 The company CMIH is a subsidiary of China Merchants Group (among country's largest groups of companies).
 Following the contract with SunStone Ships, CMIH signed an agreement with the Norwegian company Ulstein Design (part of Ulstein Group, headquartered in Ulsteinvik Norway) to supply the ship design and equipment package (ULSTEIN COM / Navigation Bridge system, and the integrated automation systems ULSTEIN IAS and ULSTEIN POWER), and also to supervise the shipbuilding works.
 For the ship's hotel design was contracted the Florida (USA)-based company Tomas Tillberg Design International (specializing in passenger vessel design).
 The design features Ulstein's patented X-BOW (providing fuel efficiency and significantly improved stability in rough seas).
 The vessel complies with the 2009-issued SOLAS requirements for "Virtual Anchorage" and "Safe Return to Port" (SRtP) implemented via Dynamic Positioning System (computer-controlled, automatically maintains ship's position) and Zero Speed Stabilizers (roll reduction system).

 CMIH also signed an agreement with the Finnish company "IS Makinen Inc" to pre-fabricate the vessels' cabins, wet units and interior public spaces.
 For this purpose, Makinen established a cabin assembly plant and an interior workshop facility at the shipbuilding yard in China.
 Project's shipbuilder is the subsidiary company "China Merchants Heavy Industry" (abbrev CMHI, shipyard near Shanghai).